siyegen/instrumentable/README.md

   + ex: ```Proc.new { Time.now }```
   + calls the proc, returning the value

-All payloads will recieve a list of the arugments called with the method under
+All payloads will recieve a list of the arguments called with the method under
 ```:_method_args```, this will be an empty array if the method was called with no args

 If you want to instrument a class method, you must use a separate method